Acefrra/Acefrra.github.io/_projects/furuta/0300_controller.md

 After getting the matrixes A and B. It is possible to design the state feedback controller.
 This control technique uses the whole state x of the system to get information about the process, and keep it from diverging by using its input channels.

 This technique requires to be able to exactly measure the state of the system.
 That means it is necessary to have a high number of sensors.

-The block diagram of the system is the following:

 The new state space representation of the system will be: